 At the Agro-environmental Systems (AGRO) research group, we rely on a holistic approach for investigating the bio-geophysical functioning of agro-environmental systems.
 Our goal is to better understand and manage the interactions of agriculture and natural resources in a context of increasing societal demands and climate change.
 We deliver policy support and decision support tools for farmers to meet the challenges of a sustainable agriculture.
-To address these challenges we rely on our competences in agronomy, climatology, and environmental chemistry.
+To address these challenges, we rely on our competences in agronomy, climatology, and environmental chemistry.

 MAIN EXPERTISE FIELDS